-The first requirement for a foreign company registration in Nigeria either for a foreign individual or corporate entity, willing to start a business in Nigeria is to incorporate a company in accordance with the provisions of the laws.
-Foreign participation in business in Nigeria must commence with registration of a company with minimum of N10, 000,000 authorized share capital.
+The first requirement for foreign company registration in Nigeria either for a foreign individual or corporate entity, willing to start a business in Nigeria is to incorporate a company in accordance with the provisions of the laws.
+Foreign participation in business in Nigeria must commence with a registration of a company with a minimum of N10, 000,000 authorized share capital.
 That simply means the company must have at least 10,000,000 shares divided into 1 Naira per share.
-That does not imply such foreign individual or company is required to pay this amount immediately to government or any entity in Nigeria, it simply indicates the extent promoter’s risks and liabilities to the company.
-Additionally, every Nigerian company must be composed of minimum of two members (shareholders) and two directors.
+That does not imply such foreign individual or company is required to pay this amount immediately to the government or any entity in Nigeria, it simply indicates the extent promoter’s risks and liabilities to the company.
+Additionally, every Nigerian company must be composed of a minimum of two members (shareholders) and two directors.
 However, in the absence of a second person to act as a director, a foreign individual or entity may engage the services of a local director or even shareholder in compliance with the provisions of the Act.
-Although several foreign jurisdictions now allow a single individual to form a company, but this is not acceptable under Nigerian law.
+Although several foreign jurisdictions now allow a single individual to form a company, this is not acceptable under Nigerian law.

 REGISTRATION WITH THE NIPC

-Furthermore, registration with Nigerian Investment Promotion Commission (NIPC) is vital.
-The Nigerian Investment Promotion Commission (NIPC) is Federal Government Agency in Nigeria established by the NIPC Act to promote, co-ordinate and monitor all investments in Nigeria.
+Furthermore, registration with the Nigerian Investment Promotion Commission (NIPC) is vital.
+The Nigerian Investment Promotion Commission (NIPC) is a Federal Government Agency in Nigeria established by the NIPC Act to promote, coordinate and monitor all investments in Nigeria.
 The basic functions and powers of the NIPC are as prescribed by Act.
-The Commission among other things, to co-ordinate, monitor, encourage and provide necessary assistance and guidance for the establishment and operation of enterprises in Nigeria, initiate and support measures which shall enhance the investment climate in Nigeria for both Nigerian and non-Nigerian investors among others as well as perform such other functions as are supplementary or incidental to the attainment of the objectives of NIPC Act.
+The Commission among other things, to coordinate, monitor, encourage and provide necessary assistance and guidance for the establishment and operation of enterprises in Nigeria, initiate and support measures which shall enhance the investment climate in Nigeria for both Nigerian and non-Nigerian investors among others as well as perform such other functions as are supplementary or incidental to the attainment of the objectives of NIPC Act.

 Registration with the NIPC is a major prerequisite for a business permit.

-A business permit is issued by Ministry of Interiors and allow individuals or companies to conduct business within the government’s geographical jurisdiction.
+A business permit is issued by the Ministry of Interiors and allow individuals or companies to conduct business within the government’s geographical jurisdiction.
 It is the authorization to start a business.
 A business permit is an operational and permanent permit for the local operation of a business with expatriate investment either as a branch or subsidiary of a foreign company or otherwise.

 Pursuant to Section 36(1)(a) and (b) of the Immigration Act (2015), and Paragraph 4 of the Immigration Regulations (2017) no person other than a Nigerian citizen shall, on his own account or in partnership with any other person, practice a profession or establish or take over any trade or business whatsoever or register or take over any company with limited liability for any purpose without the written consent of the Minister of Internal Affairs.
 The consent of the Minister of Internal Affairs is issued in the form of Business Permit.
-This business permit is required for wholly foreign owned companies.
+This business permit is required for wholly foreign-owned companies.

 By virtue of 36(1)(a) and (b) of the Immigration Act, 2015 a foreigner granted a business permit must be able to fit into the Expatriate quota.
 A business permit allows a foreigner to take up employment in Nigeria.
-However, all companies that intend to employ foreigners must have expatriate quota.
+However, all companies that intend to employ foreigners must have an expatriate quota.
 Expatriate quota refers to the allowable number of foreigners to be employed by business organizations operating or wishing to operate in Nigeria.
 This approval granted to this business organization is what is known as Expatriate Quota.
 Expatriate quotas are of two types: